tanghui315/speakr-app/docs/getting-started/installation.md

 ### Running ASR Service for Speaker Diarization

 If you need speaker diarization to identify different speakers in your recordings, you'll need to run an ASR service alongside Speakr.
-The recommended approach is using the WhisperX-based ASR webservice in the same Docker Compose stack.
+This involves deploying an additional Docker container (`onerahmet/openai-whisper-asr-webservice`) that provides the ASR endpoint.
+The recommended approach is running both containers in the same Docker Compose stack for simplified networking and management.

 First, you'll need a Hugging Face token to access the speaker diarization models.
 Create an account at Hugging Face, generate an access token, and importantly, visit the model pages for pyannote/segmentation-3.0 and pyannote/speaker-diarization-3.1 to accept their terms.
 These are gated models that require explicit approval.